NanthR/asdf/README.md

 * To enable bash autocompletion, run the following from the repository's directory.
 	- ``source ./asdf_completion.bash``
-* This does not support directories inside a repository.
 * The clone functionality is built with the GitHub API, and hence suffers from rate limitations.
 * Due to the api only reporting datetime in UTC, at present, cloning is only supported IST.